Imagine your typical website translation project:

 "Sie brauchen Urlaub?
 Wir haben die besten Reiseziele für Sie!"

-You have then to decide whether to adapt your translation memories with the rewritten sentences.
+You have then to decide whether to adapt your translation memories (TM) with the rewritten sentences.

-- If you do that, be aware that in another context the target segment (not being an exact translation but rewritten) might not be suitable.
-So I’d recommend to do that only if you use that TM for your website only.
+- If you do that, be aware that in another context, the target segment (not being an exact translation but rewritten) might not be suitable.
+So I’d recommend doing that only if you use that TM for your website only.

 - If you do not, be aware that when analyzing an updated version of your content, the TM will not contain the target keywords and rewritten text.

 Last but not least… a keyword is useful for as long as it is typed in by search engine users.
-Their behaviour might change from time to time.
-So it’s not an easy job to find a balance between updating your content, usage of keywords and translation.
+Their behavior might change from time to time.
+So it’s not an easy job to find a balance between updating your content, usage of keywords, and translation.

-Get your website translation and SEO keyword localization right the first time with the offer below!
+Get your website translation and SEO keyword localization right the first time!